+Suggest Suggested Experiments: Students are required to complete at least 10 experiments.
 Sr.No.
-Experiment Name 1.
-Implementation of Merge and Quick sort using divide and conquer approach 2.
-Implementation of Fractional Knapsack 3.
-Implementation of Djikstras's algorithms 4.
-Implementation of 0/1 Knapsack using dynamic programming 5 Implementation of Longest Common Subsequence 6.
-Implementation of Floyd's Warshall's algorithm 7.
-Implementation of Ford Fulkerson algorithm 8.
-Implementation of Maximum Bipartite matching algorithm 9.
-Implementation of n-queen using backtracking 10.
-Implementation of sum of subsets algorithm 11.
-Implementation of 15 puzzle problem 12.
-Implementation of Travelling salesman's problem.
+Name of the Experiments 1 Implementation of Merge and Quick sort using divide and conquer approach 2 Implementation of Fractional Knapsack 3 Implementation of Djikstras's algorithms 4 Implementation of 0/1 Knapsack using dynamic programming 5 Implementation of Longest Common Subsequence 6 Implementation of Floyd's Warshall's algorithm 7 Implementation of Ford Fulkerson algorithm 8 Implementation of Maximum Bipartite matching algorithm 9 Implementation of n-queen using backtracking 10 Implementation of sum of subsets algorithm 11 Implementation of 15 puzzle problem 12 Implementation of Travelling salesman's problem.